Joseph F. Smith: Divorce

 Joseph F. Smith and wife Julina L. Smith on their golden wedding anniversary.

 On June 10, 1867 Levira filed for legal separation.
 By August 1867, the fighting between Levira and Smith attracted the attention of Brigham Young, who intervened.
 Young asked Levira to list her grievances.
 Levira stated that Smith was verbally abusive, discounting her illness and once stating that she "ought to have a hole bored in the top of [her] head and some manure put into it for brains," and that telling her that the inability to have children allowed her to "whore it up."
-Levira recounted that Smith walked into a room where a man had been reading to her alone, and "he called me a d_m whore a little damned illegitimate whore and a liar and if he ever caught a man in my room again there would be bloodshed if he had to swing for it, he threw my chair back against the stove."
+Levira recounted that Smith walked into a room where a man had been reading to her alone, and "he called me a ? [sic] whore a little damned illegitimate whore and a liar and if he ever caught a man in my room again there would be bloodshed if he had to swing for it, he threw my chair back against the stove."
 Smith responded that his comment about "manure" was "in jest," and stated regarding finding Levira alone being read to, "I do believe believe that if I had been armed I would have done violence."
 Levira also accused Smith of physical violence towards her, striking her with a rope.
 Smith responded that it was not with a rope, but with a peach tree branch as thick as an "office pencil," framing the violence in the 19th century context of the legal right of a husband to punish his wife, according to Smith, "like a willful and disobedient child."

 Levira moved to California and divorced him on grounds of adultery with Smith's second wife, Julina Lambson.
 Smith and Levira had no children.

 Later marriages and children

 Seven years after his first marriage (1866), Brigham Young directed Smith to take a plural wife, Julina Lambson (who became the mother of future president Joseph Fielding Smith).

-In addition to Levira, Smith had five other plural wives, with whom he fathered forty-three children.
+In addition to Levira, Smith had five other plural wives, with whom he fathered 43 children.
 He also adopted five children.
 Thirteen of his biological children preceded him in death: Mercy, Leonora, Sarah Ellen, Heber, Rhoda, Alice, Hyrum, Alfred, Albert, Robert, Zina, Ruth, and John.
 His adopted son Edward also preceded him in death.